Wosler-Marco/Empty-Repo-Sandbox/README.md

 ## Setup
 If CMake is not already installed on your system, go to https://cmake.org/download/#latest, scroll down to the **Binary distributions** section, and find the installer script (.msi or .sh) appropriate for your system.
+If MinGW is not already installed on your system, run the command

+    sudo apt-get install gcc-mingw-w64

+in the terminal for Linux.
+For Windows, install MSYS2 via https://www.msys2.org, following the instructions which will also guide you through installing mingw (Step 6).

 ## How to use
 Create your classes and higher level functions as needed using header and source files and place them in their appropriate folders.